viks4mech/Couette-Poiseuelle-FLow/README.md

   to download the reference papers go to coutte-poiselle practice
   a) experimental data
-  b) fortra program to generate
+  b) fortran program to generate velocity profile
   c) reference papers

 capture important details from the papers such as formulaes